sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 # have a look at the results
 print(xs[:10])
 ```
 If you run this code, you will see the sorted list.
 This does what we expect, but it doesn't tell us about how efficient Quicksort is - so let's take a closer look.
-Replace the code in `main.py` with the following, and again add the code listed at the beginning of this tutorial after the imports.
+Replace the code in `main.py` with the following, and again add the code listed at the beginning of this tutorial after the imports on line 3.

 ```python
 from datetime import datetime